tshepang/blog/content/Rust week of 2016-02-12.md

 enjoyed reading [Two Weeks of Rust], a blog post resulting from building something non-trivial using the language.

-In terms of learning, I\'ve always been wondering why one does not need `mut` when reading values from an iterator via a `for loop` , but does not when reading them using `next`:
+In terms of learning, I've always been wondering why one does not need `mut` when reading values from an iterator via a `for loop` , but does not when reading them using `next`: